pph-collective/Paraml.jl/docs/src/index.md

 # then has parameter definitions for each of those combinations
 demographics:
   type: sub-dict
-  description: "Parameters controlling population class level probabilities and behaviors"
+  description: Parameters controlling population class level probabilities and behaviors
   keys:
     - animals
     - locations